TechSwarm/techswarm-server/README.md

   exactly the same as when using POST on `/photos`, except that `is_panorama` value is forced to be True

+Returned JSONs with Photo data include URL of the image file in "url" key.

 ### Common GET parameters
 * `since` parameter, whose value is datetime in format standard for timestamps (see section below) can be used to retrieve elements with `timestamp` higher than the value of the parameter.
 It is the preferred way to get model updates since specified point in time.

+### POST/PUT behavior
+Both POST and PUT responses include JSON representation of the newly added object.

 ### Timestamps
 All models have `timestamp` column.
 Internally in database it is stored as